Today’s Post by Joe Farace

-Many times colored camera filters are referred to by their Wratten numbers.
-The Wratten system was originally introduced in 1909 by the English firm of Wratten & Wainwright in their book The Photography Of Coloured Objects.
-Established in the 1877, the company primarily made photographic plates and chemicals and in the 1880s and ’90s also produced cameras.
+Sometimes colored on-camera filters are referred to by their Wratten numbers.
+The English firm of Wratten & Wainwright introduced the Wratten system in their 1909 book The Photography Of Coloured Objects.
+Established in the 1877, the company primarily made photographic plates and chemicals and in the 1880s and ’90s started producing cameras.
 In 1912 George Eastman acquired Wratten & Wainwright and their name, for filters anyway, stuck.

 One of the most popular filters for shooting infrared is the Wratten 89B and it’s one of the three filters in my basic IR kit.
-The filter I use is Cokin’s Infrared 89B filter and instead of placing the filter in a Cokin holder, I typically hold the filter against the lens to avoid daylight coming in from the sides and polluting the IR.
-The other two filters in my kit are a 58mm Hoya R72 and a 58mm Singh Ray iRay filter*, both of which I use with step-up/down rings on my mirrorless cameras.
-Kodak’s 3×3-inch 89B Opaque Infrared (IR) Optical Wratten filter is selling for $107.95 as I write this.
+One filter that gets used is Cokin’s Infrared 89B filter and instead of placing the filter in a Cokin holder, I typically hold the filter against the front of the lens to avoid daylight coming in from the sides and polluting the IR.
+The other two filters in my kit are a 58mm Hoya R72 and a 58mm Singh Ray iRay filter,* both of which I use with step-up/down rings on my mirrorless cameras.
+Kodak’s 3×3-inch 89B Opaque Infrared (IR) Optical Wratten filter is selling for $114.95 as I write this.
 And while I own a lot of 3×3 gel filters, I don’t have that one.

 If you would like to read more about filters, check out my post Shopper’s Guide to Camera Filters over on my car photography website/blog.